programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 There's a section labeled "Reviewers" under the righthand menu; click on the word "reviewers" to see a dropdown menu of folks associated with your repo who you could ask to review your work (added using the [reviewer permissions](#reviewer-permissions) steps).
 You'll want to tag someone to review your work who has administrative permissions on your repository.
 This will notify the site authors who are comfortable with Jekyll (i.e. folks with "admin" privileges) that you're making a change (e.g. adding a blog post) to the website.

-*If you're not an admin*, your work is now done—you're just waiting for someone with admin privileges to briefly review your changes, using the steps in ["Merging as an admin" below](#merging-as-an-admin) to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repo code).
+*If you're not an admin*, your work is now done: you're just waiting for someone with admin privileges to briefly review your changes, using the steps in ["Merging as an admin" below](#merging-as-an-admin) to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repo code).
 Then, they'll push your content to the live website.
 If you'd like a glimpse of what the website will look like when your changes are merged, see just Steps 1-2 in ["Merging as an admin" below](#merging-as-an-admin).

 ### Merging as an admin
 If you're the one setting up your GitHub and Jekyll combination, you already have admin permissions for your repository.
 If not, you'll need to contact the owner of the repository to give you access using steps 1-4 in the [Reviewer Permissions section](#reviewer-permissions) before being able to follow the steps below to merge collaborators' changes.